gaberull/gaberull/README.md

   - Employees with upcoming birthdays (with subcategories for varying lengths of time until birthday)
 - GitHub repository is currently private until security precautions are completed
 - [Web Application](https://app.gabrielscott.io)
-  - Use username 'guest' and pw 'demo' to view censored demonstration
+  - Use username 'guest' and password 'demo' to view the app functioning with 'dummy' data populated

 ### PHP Emailer Script for Supreme Systems Inc.